 The problem with Skyler White is that the character is clearly intended to balance audience figures in a show which, some may argue, is better designed to appeal to men.
 Organized crime + nerdy science = content that supposedly favours men.
 I do not encourage this sexism.
 Why should a woman enjoy nerdy science less than men?
 Why should the interests of women viewers be fixated on raising kids, and sustaining marriages, instead of running a drug cartel or laundering money?
 These are not my values, but these are the values that the makers of Breaking Bad subscribed to, when constructing the character of Skyler White.
 In my opinion, if you are only throwing in a female character in the hopes of giving something for female viewers to latch on to, whilst the men of the house genuinely enjoy the television program, then you are treating your audience with contempt.
 The tactic may lead to higher ratings, but it evidences neither artistic nor moral backbone.
 If they wanted a major woman character, they should have given the audience a major woman character, instead of pouring so much screentime into an insipid, flat, dull, non-entity of a pseudo-woman.

 And that is why I hate Skyler White.
 It has nothing to do with how I feel about women.
 The actor who played Skyler White was unable to save the character from its faults.
 She was not responsible for the difficulty of her task, though she was foolish to blame the audience for her own failure.
 Unlike Walter White’s crystal meth, Skyler White was a sub-standard product.
 The people who are responsible for that product are not women in general, nor the people who disliked Skyler White.
 The people responsible are the makers of Breaking Bad.
 The people who most failed with Skyler White are the show’s directors, and its writers.
-And most of them were men.
+And most of them are men.